 I am not one of those that say ‘NO’ to all electronic media.
 To me, MODERATION is the answer.
 Unfortunately, until a child is old enough to develop SELF Control, it’s up to the parent to train a child in good habits of media use.
 But that’s hard.
 There’s no easy way.
 The jailer is a prisoner, too.

-Long before EDU DESIGNS was founded in 2007, I had a dream: To help children gain wisdom for living.
+Long before EDU DESIGNS was incorporated in 2007, I had a dream: To help children gain wisdom for living.

 The important influences on children have long been: Family, School, and Friends.
 But when Television came on the scene, it became both a new friend and also an enemy, opening Pandora’s box to a world of things you can’t ‘un-see’ once you’ve seen them.
 People you would never let into your house enter through that window if you allow them.